-AND REQUEST FOR PROPOSALS for the FY 2018 CDBG PROGRAM
+AND REQUEST FOR PROPOSALS for the FY 2021 CDBG PROGRAM and

 BOROUGH OF TAMAQUA

-Notice is hereby given by that the Borough of Tamaqua will hold a public hearing on July 17, 2018 at 6:30 P.M in the Borough Council Chambers, 320 E. Broad St, Tamaqua.
+Notice is hereby given that Schuylkill County, on Behalf of Borough of Tamaqua will hold a public hearing on May 19, 2021 at 6:30 P.M. e Council Chambers at the Tamaqua Municipal Building, 320 East Broad Street, Tamaqua, PA.
 This meeting is accessible to persons with disabilities and/or persons with limited English proficiency.
 If you wish to attend and require special accommodations, please notify Gary Bender, Schuylkill County Administrator, 570-628-1222 or firstname.lastname@example.org.
 TDD users 7-1-1 PA Telecommunications Relay Center.

 The purpose of the hearing is to discuss the Community Development Block Grant (CDBG) program in general, the needs of the community that can be met with CDBG funding, and performance under the previously funded CDBG program years and the Three-Year Community Development Plan of the Borough.
 The hearing will also discuss the use of potential additional CDBG CV funds allocated to prevent, prepare for, and respond to COVID-19.

-Schuylkill County on Behalf of the Borough of Tamaqua expects to receive an allocation of $110,000 in FY 2018 CDBG funds from the Commonwealth of Pennsylvania.
-At least 70% of the funds must be used to benefit low and moderate income persons.
+Schuylkill County on Behalf of the Borough of Tamaqua anticipates an approximate allocation of $124,800 in FY 2021 CDBG funds from the Commonwealth of Pennsylvania.
+At least 70% of the funds must be used to benefit low- and moderate-income persons.
 The proposed activities must benefit at least 51% low-moderate income persons in the service area to qualify as an eligible project.
-Neither the schedule for submission nor the specific allocation figures have not yet been issues by the Pennsylvania Department of Community and Economic Development (DCED) has not yet been announced but we assume it will be early November 2021.
+The application submission deadline to the PA Department of Community and Economic Development (DCED) has not yet been announced but we assume it will be early November 2021.

-The following types of activities may be eligible for funding under the CDBG Program: water and sewer line replacement and improvements; housing rehabilitation; construction or improvements to community facilities such as community centers, roads, sidewalks and recreational facilities; public services that are new or provide quantifiable increases in the delivery of services; street improvements; historic preservation; removal of architectural barriers; code enforcement; economic development; acquisition of property in support of other activities; demolition; and general administration, planning, audit if required, and preparation of the CDBG application.
+The following types of activities may be eligible for funding under the CDBG Program: water and sewer line replacement and improvements; housing rehabilitation; construction of affordable housing; construction/reconstruction of public/community facilities; recreational facilities; public services that are new or provide quantifiable increases in the delivery of services; street improvements; historic preservation; removal of architectural barriers; code enforcement; economic development; acquisition and relocation; clearance and demolition; and general administration, planning, audit if required, and preparation of the CDBG application.